Article Overview: Historic Sites In Florida

 8. Castillo de San Marcos National Monument

-Historic Castillo de San Marcos National Monument, site of the oldest masonry fort in the United States, built by the Spaniards on Matanzas Bay between 1672 and 1695 to protect the city of St. Augustine, in northeastern Florida.
+Historic Castillo de San Marcos National Monument, site of the oldest masonry fort in the United States, was built by the Spaniards on Matanzas Bay between 1672 and 1695 to protect the city of St. Augustine.

 Established as Fort Marion National Monument in 1924, it was renamed in 1942.